MR-ant1/Social-Network-front-React/README.md

 ### ACKNOWLEDGEMENTS :raised_hands:
 Big shout out like always to the GeeksHubs team for giving me the change of learning in this wonderful world of developping!

+Leaving here thanks and link to the owner of the "edit" icon in profile view:
+<a href="https://www.freepik.es/icono/herramienta-lapiz_7310483#fromView=search&page=1&position=1&uuid=68f7fdd7-d363-4410-a8c8-88ecb178cc83">Icono de Hasymi</a>

 [def]: #Acknowledgements-

 :arrow_up: [TABLE OF CONTENTS](#TABLE_OF_CONTENTS-open_file_folder)